(Clicka qui per traduzioni in italiano)

 Meanwhile, Sokurov continued to make

-Moloch (1999) is a surreal comedy about Hitler's relationship with
+Moloch (1999), the first of his "anti-biopics", is a surreal comedy about Hitler's relationship with

 Eva Braun.
 Sukorov gracefully plays with the two characters and with history.